corona6054/Markdown/README.md

 # Markdown
-a few commands to learn the basics of markdown
+##a few commands to learn the basics of markdown
+cada # es un h1